AdobeDocs/stock-api-docs/src/pages/faq/stock-api-business-faq.md

 ## General FAQ

-<a id="how-can-i-contact-adobe-stock-to-discuss-a-partnership-or-get-technical-assistance"></a>
+<a id="how-can-i-contact-adobe-stock-to-discuss-a-business-proposal-or-get-technical-assistance"></a>

-### How can I contact Adobe Stock to discuss a partnership or get technical assistance?
+### How can I contact Adobe Stock to discuss a business proposal or get technical assistance?

-If you want to partner with Adobe Stock or have questions about the business aspects of Stock integrations, please email <Grp-AdobeStockPartnerships@adobe.com>.
-You can also find out more about the Stock partnership program at <https://developer.adobe.com/stock/>.
+If you want to discuss a partnership with Adobe Stock please contact your Adobe account representative or [request a callback](https://www.adobe.com/creativecloud/business/enterprise.html#creativecloud-rfi).

 If you need technical help with your Stock API integration, please email <stockapis@adobe.com>.
 Please visit <https://developer.adobe.com/stock/docs/> for help resources, technical documentation and sample code.